firelightrpg/Hollow-Reach/House-rules.md

 * Drinking a potion or administering a potion to a downed ally can be done as an **Action or Bonus Action**.

+* Drinking a potion or administering a potion to a downed ally can be done as an **Action or Bonus Action**.
 * If unconscious, the target recovers **as a Reaction**.

 > *“The alchemical spark within a healing draught must be settled by will—or jump-started by crisis.
 The waking mind resists the flood—it must brace and swallow.
 But the silent soul drinks deep without struggle.”*